Jesus said, “Let the little children come to me, and do not hinder them, for the kingdom of heaven belongs to such as these” (Matthew 19:14).

 |1.30 – 3.00||Child initiated learning or Chil for short||Children move on to Chil time.
 They continue to access resources in the class, to complement their learning.|

 |3.00 – 3.30||Home time preparation||During this time the class will be expected to help tidy up resources they have used, collect their belongings and gather at the carpet.
 We use this time to read stories and share thoughts for the day.|

 This is a snap shot of a typical day in EYFS.
 As in any year group there are always variations to the day.
 As the children settle in we introduce various additions to the timetable.
 These include PE, Forest Schools and Farm sessions.
-We are very lucky to have the teachers and facilities to broaden our children’s learning and experiences outside of the classroom.
+We are very lucky to have the teachers, teaching assistants and facilities to broaden our children’s learning and experiences outside of the classrooms.